Cleveland Gary

 Stats at Pro Football Reference

-Gary attended South Fork High School, where he was an outstanding baseball and football player.
-In baseball, he played shortstop for the South Fork Bulldogs and was a tremendous power hitter.
-Against archrival Martin County High School his 450 ft home run over center field wall is noted as the longest hit home run in Bulldog history.
-In football, he was a Parade Magazine High School Football All-American.
+Gary attended South Fork High School, where he played baseball and football.
+In baseball, he was a shortstop for the South Fork Bulldogs.
+Against Martin County High School, he hit a 450 ft home run over the center field wall, which is the longest in the school's history.
+In football, he was named a Parade Magazine High School Football All-American.
 In his senior season, he rushed for 2,100 yards and scored 30 touchdowns.
-He was one of the nations most sought out athletes coming out of high school.
+He was a recruited athlete coming out of high school.

 College career